SkyLeite/WeebBot-v2/README.md

 ## How to install

 Just clone this repo, edit the settings.py with your API Token and Owner ID, run the bot.py file, and you should be good to go.
+Requirements are discord.py, ffmpeg and requests.

 ## Commands